 Declare that: we have agreed to continue to enhance our cooperation to respond effectively to Earth observation users’ needs, and have renewed our commitment to:

-Monitoring climate from space through the coordinated planning, production, improvement and availability of space-based climate data records on a global scale for maximum impact on climate policy development, and pursuing a coordinated approach to the CEOS contributions for the UNFCCC Conferences Of Parties (COP), particularly in the use of space-based Earth observation in support of the Global stock take (GST);
+Monitoring the environment and climate from space through the coordinated planning, production, improvement, interoperability and availability of space-based climate data records on a global scale for maximum impact on climate policy development and implementation, and pursuing a coordinated approach to the CEOS contributions for the UNFCCC Conferences Of Parties (COP), particularly in the use of space-based Earth observation in support of the Global stock take (GST);

 Supporting disaster risk management and enhancing the contribution of space-based Earth observations in support of disaster risk reduction, mitigation and post-event recovery;

-Supporting GEO governance to achieve their ambition of “Earth Intelligence for All”, and continuing to enhance the provision of quality assured space-based Earth observations across the GEO work programme by ensuring interoperability and accessibility of data, thus maximising the benefits such observations bring through their integration with other data types, such as in situ.
+Supporting GEO post 2025 Strategy to achieve itsambition of “Earth Intelligence for All”, and continuing to enhance the provision of quality assured space-based Earth observations across the GEO work programme by ensuring interoperability and accessibility of data, thus maximising the benefits such observations bring through their integration with other data types, such as in situ.

 Ensuring that the activities CEOS members commit to support the UN Sustainable Development Goals (SDGs) where appropriate and practicable.

-In addition, CEOS will continue to promote free and open space-based Earth observation data that is accessible to all, to strive to address data democratic issues, to address user needs for satellite Earth observations, to ensure rigorous data quality assessment, to continuously seek to improve data discovery and access, and to build capacity through the various CEOS entities – the Working Groups, Virtual Constellations, and ad hoc Teams.
+In addition, CEOS will continue to promote free and open space-based Earth observation data that is accessible to all, to strive to address data democracy considerations, to address user needs for satellite Earth observations, to ensure robust data quality assessment, to continuously seek to improve data discovery and access, and to build capacity through the various CEOS entities – the Working Groups, Virtual Constellations, and ad hoc Teams.
 CEOS commits to working with its network of Associates, including UN organisations, to enhance stakeholder engagement in CEOS activities.
-Furthermore, CEOS Agencies will continue to share best practices and seek practical means to integrate commercially-derived Earth observations in response to global challenges.
+Furthermore, CEOS Agencies will continue to share best practices and seek practical means to benefit from commercially-derived Earth observations in response to global challenges.